-Hide your tv when you’re not using it with one of these clever ideas!
+Learn how to disguise a tv when you’re not using it with one of these clever ideas!

 Hi everyone!
 It is Friday once again, yay, and time for our final Living Room Must Have Tip Post.

 And in some houses, it gets a lot of us but perhaps you don’t always want to see the large black hole that it creates.

 If you have some time and want to put in some elbow grease, you can build this sliding barn door to go over your tv like Kristen Duke.

 Here is another diy you can build.
 Check out this large media cabinet from Shanty to Chic with sliding barn doors.

 How about making your tv blend into the wall all together by painting your wall black.

 When you want to watch tv, just roll it up and when you don’t, you have a map as a large piece of art.

 This one is a simple idea and just uses some L brackets on the back of the art and it just sits on top of the tv.

 How about creating a hidden area behind the paneling to conceal your tv?!

 You can also buy large Gallery Frame Covers to conceal your tv and show off some favorite photos in the process.

 I love this solution from It’s Just Laine by mounting the tv INSIDE a coffee table!
-So clever!

 Here’s another idea, this is a Mirror Tv Cover or you can also just mount a beautiful mirror that your have or have discovered in front of the tv.

 Just create a gallery wall around it with large and small frames to make the tv blend into it’s surroundings.

 You can use vintage shutters, use more decorative shutters, or anything that you find!

 And lastly, cover up that pesky tv with a grouping of frames that open up to expose the television.

-Do you have a way to disguise your tv or is it just out in the open for the world to see?
-Share your ideas in the comments!
+Do you have a clever way on how to disguise a tv or is it just out in the open for the world to see?